bomonike/bomonike.github.io/rustlang.md

 edition="2018"
    </pre>

+   REMEMBER:
-   <tt>edition</tt> refers to the year of the compiler to be used.
+   <tt>edition</tt> refers to the year of the Rust compiler to be used.
 2018 is the lastest one as of this writing.
-(This should really be "Vintage")
+(This should really be "Vintage").

    ### Compile